How To Choose a Solitaire Engagement Ring

 Not all solitaires have to be traditional.
 Our studios in Melbourne and Sydney create bespoke engagement rings.
 We specialise in rings crafted for those who love different and unusual designs.
 Settings for solitaire rings can include the traditional 6 claw setting, an open 4 claw setting, partial bezels and full bezels.

 You can also choose to create your own unique look with unusual shapes for solitaire rings.
-Do away with the round brilliant cut diamond and introduce a shape made to impress!
+Do away with the round brilliant cut diamond and introduce a shape made to impress, like asscher, emerald or princess cuts.
 You can use non-traditional colours and stones, where the options are endless.

 Modern Solitaire Rings